 When I dropped into the 250-ish range, shit got weird.
 Like, real weird.
 There are a couple of things about losing this much weight that no one tells you, either because they don’t know or they forgot or in the arc of their lives didn’t think these things were important.
 But believe me, you’re going to notice this stuff well before you notice much of anything else.

 First, I never feel “thin” when observing myself without a mirror or photographic evidence.
-I still feel like a big guy.
+I still feel like a big guy, even two years later with loads of evidence to the contrary.
 I reflexively move out of the way when someone walks next to me in a hallway, I still second guess a chair before I sit in it out of fear of it breaking under my girth, and I still don’t like using public restrooms out of fear that someone is going to pants me and run off laughing.
 Yes, it happened.
 No, it didn’t just happen once.
 But as soon as I put myself in those situations, it becomes clear my concerns were unfounded.
 I’m not going to break the chair.
 I can actually ride things at the amusement park.
 Multiple people fit in hallways with me.
 It’s great.

 I am cold all the time now.
 Like, all the time.
 My feet are never not cold.
 I used to walk in the snow barefoot because it didn’t bother me, joking that I was half hobbit as I did.
 Now I can’t sit in a room with the air conditioning on without a desire for socks.
 It’s a bizarre feeling, especially when you’ve been the guy who enjoys cold your entire life.
 There was a six month period after my surgery where my shoe size dropped by 2.5 and I bought 10 pair of wool socks, and I felt like I was going crazy the whole time.